-A Technology Readiness Assessment (TRA) is completed just prior to Milestone B. This TRA should be closely coordinated with the assessment of manufacturing readiness conducted at that time.
+A Technology Readiness Assessment (TRA) is completed just prior to Milestone B. When feasible, this TRA should be closely coordinated with the assessment of manufacturing readiness conducted at that time.
 Manufacturing subject matter experts should participate in the TRA process.